-Advice from an experienced family lawyer on best practices for family lawyers, including: how to excel in the family law arena, to conduct a successful initial consultation, to work with your client, and how to grow your practice.
+Advice from an experienced family lawyer on best practices for family lawyers, including how to: conduct a successful initial consultation, work with your clients, excel in the family law arena, and grow your practice.

 By Henry Gornbein, Family Lawyer